 Playing in the Atlantic Coast Conference is a joke.
 I get it.
 The only program in Clemson’s Atlantic Division with a championship foundation is Florida State, and the ‘Noles are on their third coach in four years.
 And the Coastal Division?
 All seven teams in that blackhole won division titles the last seven years, and none are close to being a legitimate, national title threat.

 How will Clemson rebound from a title game loss to LSU and prove itself in Death Valley?
 By hosting powerhouse matchups against the likes of Akron and The Citadel.

 Get ready.
-Unless they falter, the Tigers’ 125th season basically guarantees a spot in the program’s sixth-straight College Football Playoff.
+Unless they falter (or COVID-19 changes everything), the Tigers’ 125th football season basically guarantees a spot in the program’s sixth-straight College Football Playoff.

 2020 Clemson Football Schedule

 Sept.
 12: LOUISVILLE*